 5. Legal and Contractual Constraints.
 The dividend policy of a company must be formulated by taking into consideration the legal constraints.
 Law does not permit payment of dividend out of capital.
 Dividend can be paid either out of current profits or out of accumulated profits.
-Thus the intention of law is to protect the interest of preference shareholders and creditors since if dividend on equity share capital is paid out of capital then the preferential position of preference shareholders and creditors about repayment of capital at the time of liquidation of the company is eroded.
+Thus the intention of law is to protect the interest of preference shareholders and creditors since if dividend on equity share capital is paid out of capital then the preferential position of preference shareholders and creditors of the company is eroded.